Great Southern Touring Route

 Continue along the Great Ocean Road west, to Warrnambool.
 Explore the maritime capital's history then head to the viewing platforms at Logans Beach to spot its impressive winter visitors: southern right and blue whales.
-Catching a glimpse of these giants schooling their calves just offshore is truly awe-inspiring.
+Catch a glimpse mothers feeding their calves just offshore.

 Top off the day with dinner in nearby Port Fairy.
 Dine in the historic dining room at the Merrijig Inn, Victoria's oldest inn, where you can book in to stay the night in cosy country-style comfort.
-Or, make the short journey back to Warrnambool for modern European fare at the celebrated Pickled Pig and stay overlooking the beach in coastal luxury at the Lady Bay Resort.
+Or, make the short journey back to Warrnambool for seafood chowder and a drink or two with stunning bay views at Simon's Waterfront and stay overlooking the beach in coastal luxury at the Lady Bay Resort.

 Port Fairy to Halls Gap